fastlane/fastlane/README.md

 ### Setup

-Create a new private git repo and run
+Create a new private git repo and run the following in your project folder

 ```
 fastfix init